 Resources To Help You Become A Better Investor

-Personal Capital is the best free tool to help you become a better investor.
-With Personal Capital, you can track your investments, see your asset allocation, x-ray your portfolios for excessive fees, and more.
+Empower is the best free tool to help you become a better investor.
+With Empower, you can track your investments, see your asset allocation, x-ray your portfolios for excessive fees, and more.
 Staying on top of your investments during volatile times is a must.

 For more nuanced personal finance content, join 55,000+ others and sign up for the free Financial Samurai newsletter and posts via e-mail.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.